NAD 83 shift expected by 2022. Courtesy of Michael Dennis of the National Geodetic Survey

 One of the people I talked to is Ken Hudnut of the U.S. Geological Survey, an earthquake researcher (and blogger) who set up one of the first GPS networks to track plate motions.
 “Say that you’re standing right in the middle of a road intersection with your GPS receiver and you get the coordinates for your position,” he says.
 “You look at Google Earth, and instead of being located right at the middle of the road intersection, you’re off by some amount.”
 Several factors produce these errors.
 Consumer GPS units have a position uncertainty of several meters or more (represented by a circle in Google Maps).
 Less well known is that maps and satellite images are typically misaligned by a comparable amount.
 “It’s partly the GPS hardware that limits the accuracy, and part of it may also be the quality of the georeferencing,” Hudnut says.

 An interesting, if dated, study from 2008 looked at Google Earth images in 31 cities in the developed world and found position errors ranging from 1 to 50 meters.
 It’s not hard do to your own experiments.
-The image at left shows my position in Google Maps while I was standing on my back deck—a discrepancy of about 10 meters, much larger than the stated error circle.
+The image above shows my position in Google Maps while I was standing on my back deck—a discrepancy of about 10 meters, much larger than the stated error circle.
 When I go to Google Earth and compare images taken on different dates, I find that my house jumps around by as much as 20 meters.

 In the grand scheme of things, this isn’t much, but does make you wary of high zoom levels.
 Hudnut says he sees map bloopers in his field work all the time.
 As technology progresses, so will we all.
 “We’re fast approaching the day when people will expect accuracies of centimeters in real time out of their handheld devices and then we’ll see a lot of head scratching as things no longer line up,” says Dru Smith of the National Geodetic Survey in Silver Spring, Md., the nation’s civilian chief geodesist—the go-to guy for the precise shape and size of our planet.